syntactician/archlinux-pacaur/README.md

 ## Details

-This image is built atop [pritunl](https://hub.docker.com/u/pritunl)'s [archlinux](https://hub.docker.com/r/pritunl/archlinux/), and will be updated to match each release.
+This image is built atop [greyltc](https://hub.docker.com/u/greyltc)'s very transparent [archlinux](https://hub.docker.com/r/greyltc/archlinux/) image, and automatically builds to match each release.

 This image provides additionally a user `build` in the group `wheel`. `/etc/sudoers/` is configured such that users in `wheel` have `sudo` privileges without a password, allowing operations like `pacaur --noconfirm -S python-flask-git` *just work* for `build`.